MilosM00/MilosM00/README.md

 Hello, I am Milos from Serbia and I do Front-End web development. <br>
 As a kid I liked computers.
 Now, as a grown-up man, I found my passion and I enjoy it. <br>
 I enjoy learning new programming languages and frameworks like JavaScript and C#. <br> <br>
-I also like to work in SQL, in fact, I used to do Back-End development in CakePHP, but for now, I set focus on Front-End, I like it better. <br>
+I also like to work in SQL, in fact, I tried to do Back-End development in CakePHP, but that did not go well. <br>
+So I set focus on Front-End development and I am satisfied. <br>
 Maybe someday I will be ready to be a Full-Stack web developer, but for now, I am so far away from that. <br>
 - 🧩 I’m currently learning JavaScript
 - ⚡ I like to workout, read books, watch movies, tv series, anime series